Lightning-AI/pytorch-lightning/docs/source/converting.rst

 1. Move your computational code
 ===============================
-Move the model architecture and forward pass to your :class:`~pytorch_lightning.core.LightningModule`.
+Move the model architecture and forward pass to your :ref:`lightning_module`.

 .. testcode::